idremi7/kotu-rpg-toolkit/README.md

 ### First-Time Git Setup (Important)

-If you get an error from GitHub about large files, you need to clean your Git cache.
+If you get an error from GitHub about large files, it means large files (like `node_modules` or `.firebase`) were accidentally committed in the past.
+You need to clean your Git history.
 Run the following commands **once**:

 1. Make the setup script executable:
     ```bash
     chmod +x init.sh
     ```
-2. Run the script:
+2. Run the script to rewrite history:
     ```bash
     ./init.sh
     ```
+3. Force push the cleaned history to GitHub:
+    ```bash
+    git push --force
+    ```
-This will remove large, ignored files (like `node_modules`) from your Git history.
+This will permanently remove the large files from your Git history.
 You can now push your code to GitHub without issues.